-Gender Identity: A person's deep-seated, internal sense of who they are as a gendered being specifically, the gender as which they identify.
+Gender: A set of cultural identities, expressions and roles typically attached to a person's sex assigned at birth and codified as feminine or masculine-that are assigned to people based upon the interpretation of their bodies and, more specifically, their sexual and reproductive anatomy.
+Gender is socially constructed, and it is, therefore, possible to reject or modify the assignment made and develop something that feels truer to oneself.
+(National Sex Education Standards, 2020).
+Gender Identity: A person's deep-seated, internal sense of who they are as a gendered being - specifically, the gender as which they identify.
 All people have a gender identity.
-An adjective used to describe a person whose gender identity is incongruent with (or does not "match") the biological sex they were assigned at birth is "transgender."
-An adjective used to describe a person whose gender identity is congruent (or "matches") the biological sex they were assigned at birth is "cisgender."
-Other gender identities may include non-binary, agender, bigender, genderfluid, and genderqueer.
+Some gender identities may include cisgender, transgender, nonbinary, gender identities may include non-binary, agender, bigender, genderfluid, gender nonconforming, and genderqueer.
 Lessons in Rights.
 Respect.
-Responsibility explore this concept throughout grade levels in ways that are ageand developmentally-appropriate.
+Responsibility explore this concept throughout grade levels in ways that are age- and developmentally-appropriate.
 (Teaching Transgender Toolkit, Green and Maurer, 2015)